 Kidney Cancer Program

-The American Cancer Society estimates that in 2012, 64,770 people were diagnosed with kidney cancer and 13,570 people died from the disease.
-At UT Southwestern Harold C. Simmons Cancer Center, we are committed to the development of new therapies and the search for a cure.
+The American Cancer Society estimates that in 2014, 63,920 people were diagnosed with kidney cancer and 13,860 people died from the disease.
+At UT Southwestern Harold C. Simmons Comprehensive Cancer Center, we are committed to the development of new therapies and the search for a cure.

-To bring together the strengths of UT Southwestern in both basic research and clinical medicine to conquer kidney cancer.
+To bring together the strengths of UT Southwestern in both basic research and clinical medicine to improve the lives of kidney cancer patients.